 NON-STEROID ANTI-INFLAMMATORY MEDICINES (NSAIDs) Nonsteroidal

 anti-inflammatory drugs or NSAIDs can help reduce pain and inflammation of the joints.
 You may have to take NSAIDs for a few days, weeks, or maybe much longer, depending on your situation.
 Over-the-counter or over-the-counter NSAID medications include aspirin, ibuprofen, and naproxen.
 Some of them are only issued with a prescription.
-Over-the-counter medications are often available at lower-than-prescribed doses and can control pain, but at these lower doses they may not control inflammation.
+Over-the-counter medications are often available at lower-than-prescribed doses and can control pain, but at these lower doses, they may not control inflammation.
 Check with your doctor if it is advisable to take over-the-counter medications in addition to those prescribed.

 NSAIDs work by inhibiting the production of substances called prostaglandins at the site of inflammation.
 These drugs carry the risk of creating stomach problems, a fall in kidney function, and heart attacks or strokes.
 Talk to your doctor to understand the risks.
-One type of NSAID called COX-2 selective inhibitor, celecoxib ( Celebrex ), was designed to be softer to the stomach, but may pose an increased risk of heart attack and stroke.
+One type of NSAID called COX-2 selective inhibitor, celecoxib ( Celebrex ), was designed to be softer to the stomach but may pose an increased risk of heart attack and stroke.
 Check with your doctor about the possible risks and to decide which drugs are right for you.

-The aquatic exercise like swimming can be a good choice because it puts less stress on joints that exercise is practiced on the ground.
+The aquatic exercise like swimming can be a good choice because it puts less stress on joints that exercise is practised on the ground.
 Work with your doctor, physiotherapist or rehabilitation specialist to develop an exercise program according to your needs.

 Generally, a normal amount of rest and sleep is enough to reduce joint fatigue and inflammation.
 In some people, however, psoriatic arthritis can cause extreme fatigue.
 If this happens, you may need to rest more than usual and learn to keep up with your activities so that you can use your energy wisely throughout the day.
 It is important to rest the individual joints of the forces of tension.
 If the feet, ankles or knees are compromised, it may be necessary to decrease the activities that involve carrying weight during acute episodes.